slakgedakru/slakgedakru.github.io/README.md

 This repo contains the source code for a website to display the Slakgedakru trigedasleng community dictionary.
 This site is designed to be deployed as a cloud-native static site to [slakgedakru.github.io](slakgedakru.github.io).

+## Data Sources

+This site automatically pulls its lexicon data from [slakgedakru/trigedasleng](https://github.com/slakgedakru/trigedasleng) at deploy time.

 ## Deploy

 This dictionary has thousands of entries and takes a significant amount of workflow minutes to compile.
 As such, deployments are NOT automated with new pushes to `main`.